-- Source ID The system ID of the router that originated the LSP. - Pseudonode ID Is zero if this is a non-pseudonode LSP; otherwise, it is a unique (for this Source ID) number designating this I SP ID Bytes - LSP Number: If a would be LSP is too large to send, the source breaks it into fragments identified by this monotonically increasing number.
+- Source ID: The system ID of the router that originated the LSP. - Pseudonode ID: Is zero if this is a non-pseudonode LSP; otherwise, it is a unique (for this Source ID) number designating this pseudonode.
+LSP ID Number of Bytes - LSP Number: If a would be LSP is too large to send, the source breaks it into fragments identified by this monotonically increasing number.

-Number of
+Nulli

 Source ID 6

 Pseudonode ID 1

-LSP Numbe r 1
+LSP Number 1